Medically Assisted Detox

 The length of detoxification and medications required to safely detox depends upon several factors, such as length of usage, most recent use, and what type of substance is used.
 Detox typically lasts up to 10 days.
 This is followed by residential treatment, family services, and outpatient therapies.
 Waypoint does offer a detox-only program for those who do not feel they can commit to longer-term treatment.

-Our medical detox facility offers personalized care with medically assisted detox for alcohol, opiates, and benzodiazepines.
+Our South Carolina Addiction Detox Program offers personalized care with medically assisted detox for alcohol, opiates, and benzodiazepines.
 Waypoint can also assist in helping an individual safely detox off Methadone within certain levels.

 Hosted on our nationally recognized residential treatment facility on a beautiful 58-acre campus located in Cameron, South Carolina (convenient to I-26 and I-95), our dedicated, caring, and compassionate nursing staff and recovery associates provide 24/7 supervision for clients to ensure a safe and comfortable recovery experience.

-What can I expect when I enter a detox program?
+What can I expect when I enter our South Carolina Addiction Detox?

 When a person enters Waypoint Recovery Center for substance use disorder treatment, the first order of business is a thorough medical examination and nursing assessment.
 That exam includes a detailed look at the person’s usage history—how long they have been using drugs or alcohol, at what levels, and how recently.
 In many cases, our recommendation will be that the individual go through our medically supervised detoxification program before entering the primary recovery program.
 Doing so increases the likelihood that treatment will lead to lasting sobriety.